 It seems like every six months, the topic of expungement comes up either in the courts or the legislature.
 The Supreme Court of Wisconsin just issued a decision clarifying the language in Wis.
 Stat.
 Sec.
 973.015 which requires the decision on expunction to be made at the time of sentencing.

-The current law, found in Section 973.015, allows for the following classes of crimes to be expunged, with certain exceptions:
+Section 973.015 of the Wisconsin Statutes discusses current law.
+It allows for the following classes of crimes to be expunged, with certain exceptions:

 Offenses related to OWI are not eligible for expungement.
-For the felony offenses, the person can’t have a prior felony conviction on their record.
-And the felony sought to be expunged cannot be classified as a violent felony.
-At the time the crime was committed, the person must also be younger than 25 years old.
+For felony offenses, the person can’t have a prior felony conviction on their record.
+Violent felonies cannot be expunged.
+The defendant must be under 25 years old to quality for expungement.
 Finally, and most importantly, the sentencing court must grant expungement at the time of sentencing.

 In State v.
 Ozuna, the Wisconsin Supreme Court made it more difficult for offenders to “successfully” complete their probation.
 Ozuna completed probation, but also received an underage drinking ticket.
 He was to maintain absolute sobriety, so an underage drinking ticket violated that condition.
 The Supreme Court agreed with the circuit court that Ozuna did not successfully complete the conditions of his probation, and therefore denied his request for expunction.